BUAA-LiuLab/Apus/README.md

 # Apus
 ﻿
 **Apus is a automated integrated solution designed for large-cohort MS-based proteomics.
-It encompasses the entire analytical workflow, from mass spectrometry data aggregation, parallelized protein identification, and quantification to multi-dimensional quality control and in-depth bioinformatics analysis.
-To support this workflow, we developed several dedicated software systems:
+It encompasses the entire data analysis workflow, from MS data aggregation, parallelized protein identification, and quantification to comprehensive quality control and in-depth bioinformatics analysis.
+To support this solution, we developed several dedicated software systems:
 ﻿**

-- **ApuPickup** : Automated Data Transfer System
+- **ApuPickup** : Automated data aggregation system
-- **ApuPioneer** : Parallelized Identification System
+- **ApuPioneer** : Parallelized identification system
-- **ApuHorizon** : High-Throughput Quantification System
+- **ApuHorizon** : High-Throughput quantification system
-- **ApuMonitor** : Automated Multi-Dimensional Quality Control System
+- **ApuMonitor** : Automated quality control system
-- **ApuInsight** : Bioinformatics Analysis System
+- **ApuInsight** : Bioinformatics analysis system
 ﻿

-**Users can download these software system and complete data analysis according to the user manual of each system.**
+**Users can download these software systems and complete data analysis according to the user guide.**

 ﻿**The data for testing has been uploaded to [IPX0013200000](https://www.iprox.cn//page/project.html?id=IPX0013200000).**